 Ensure you have all the necessary antivirus software, anti-malware, and a strong firewall in place.
 These will prevent unauthorised access to your network.
 Also, ensure that software updates happen as soon as they are available.
 Software updates may include fixes to any potential issues in past versions and could prevent an attack.

 Another way to prevent data breaches is to ensure all sensitive data is encrypted.
 This includes everything on work laptops and other electronics issued to staff.

 To protect your customers’ online accounts, you could also introduce multi-factor authentication.
 A great example of a company who uses this is Airbnb.
 Airbnb have implemented additional verification from users when logging in from a new device.
 They also send text message alerts whenever account changes have taken place.
 This authentication type is used by many businesses, including web giants such as Twitter, MailChimp, and GitHub.

-Should the worst happen and a data breach occur, it’s also important to have a disaster recovery solution or data loss plan in place.
+Should the worst happen and a data breach occurs, it’s also important to have a disaster recovery solution or data loss plan in place.
 This way, your IT department will be able to recover any data you’ve lost, and disarm threats upon discovery.

 Tip 2 – Conduct Regular Risk Assessments and Actively Search for Vulnerabilities